abcdan/nxt/README.md

 # nxt - A Privacy-First Link Shortener 🌐🔒
 Welcome to nxt, a simple, fast, and secure link shortener written in Go.
 This open-source project is designed with privacy in mind, ensuring that your data is always protected.
-A public version is hosted over at [nxt.mom](https://nxt.mom).

 No time to set it all up?
 Simply deploy on Railway with one click!